softwaremill/macwire/README.md

 ---------------------------

 It is also possible to wire an object taking into account implicit values and values in scope using `wireImplicit`.
-This makes it possible to wire with objects that are defined inside a method body, as anonymous method parameters, and others which aren't part of the usual scope where MacWire looks.
+This makes it possible to wire with objects that are defined inside a method body, as default implicit values and others which aren't part of the usual scope where MacWire looks.

 `wireImplicit` for each constructor parameter does an implicit lookup and looks in the current scope.
 If multiple